-Link2SD is an application that makes it easy for Android 1.6+ users with root privileges on their phone to move applications to the SD card.
+Link2SD is an application manager that makes it easy for Android users on their phone to move applications to the SD card.
+It enables you to manage your apps and storage easily.

 The idea behind is same, linking to SD card's second partition but differs in two ways.